edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 The lander consists of a RigidBody for the main body and a RigidBody for each leg.
 The legs are connected by a `Generic6DOFJoint3D` to the body.

-A 360 degree RayCast sensor with 10 x 10 rays is added to the lander to enable it to detect the terrain features as well as the invisible walls / game area boundaries.
+A 360 degree RayCast sensor is added to the lander to enable it to detect the terrain features as well as the invisible walls / game area boundaries.

 The motion of the lander is caused by applying forces from the locations of the thrusters.